FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/Computation-Groups-with-Dynamo.md

 4. Single click the **Simple Stair**.
 FormIt will load the Dynamo graph, this will take a few seconds

 5. Once the stair is loaded, move your cursor over the canvas, near the terrace.
-Click to place the stair
+Click to place the stair.
+Click **Esc** to clear the selection

     ![](./images/7f47eb16-9bde-4a17-bf63-898774c31338.png)

-5. Go to the **Plan view** and **place the stair** roughly centered where the stair to the lower terrace appears on the plan.
+6. Edit the Dynamo stairs, just like you would a normal group, by **double clicking** into it.

-6. Double click the Group to edit it and go to the [**Properties Palette**](../formit-introduction/tool-bars.md).
+7. Look in the [**Properties Palette**](../formit-introduction/tool-bars.md) to view the stair's parameters

-7. Modify the settings: <br>
+7. Modify the settings so they are the same as the picture below

     ![](./images/c068120a-7b4b-4816-ba48-8f7a8066262c.png)